w3f/polkadot-wiki/docs/learn/learn-xcm.md

 ### XCM v3 Instruction Overview

-To reflect the functionality above, XCM v3 introduced many new instructions to include within its messages.
+To reflect the functionality above, XCM v3 introduced a multitude of new instructions to include within its messages.
 This list isn't exhaustive, however contains the necessary instruction sets to showcase the previously explained concepts of XCM v3.